Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 | `HCF`              | 802.11e-2005  | PCF, HCCA, EDCA                       | `HCF (Hybrid Coordination Function)` is an enhancement introduced in the IEEE 802.11e amendment to improve **QoS (Quality of Service)** by providing prioritized and parameterized traffic handling. <br><br> It includes both: <br><br> `EDCA (HCF Contention Access // Enhanced Distributed Channel Access)`: **Implemented** _(DCF is the foundation for EDCA)_ <br><br> `HCCA (HCF Controlled Channel Access)`: **Not Implemented** <br><br> _It also includes `PCF` but it is **NOT used**._                             |
 | `MCF`              | 802.11s-2011  | EDCA, MCCA                            | `MCF (Mesh Coordination Function)` is a MAC protocol introduced in the IEEE 802.11s standard for wireless mesh networks.
 It supports efficient routing and coordination among mesh nodes, enabling the formation of self-healing and self-configuring multi-hop networks for extended wireless coverage.
 It includes EDCA and MCCA (Mesh Coordinated Channel Access).                                                                                           |

+NOTE: WMM (Wireless Multi Media) is the Wi-Fi Alliance's QoS implementation based on a subset of EDCA